appakling/appakling.github.io/README.md

 # appak's github pages page
 just a funky website. here are the pages:
 - projects I like and want to "archive" (copy and steal for later)
+- a chatroom I copied so I can chat with friends I guess
+- bitsy 8.0 but I changed some stuff

-created only bc I was bored of stealing other stuff :skull: (I also need to know more html and css I guess)
+created only bc I was bored of stealing other stuff :skull: (I also need to know more html and css I guess, idk)

 ## TO DO